HOW WE SORT WASTE

 Recycling is the foundation of our waste management model.
 This is why waste separation and sorting are essential in what we do.
 Only when waste is sorted well and not overly contaminated can it be recycled.

 After collection we take the waste to one of our sorting plants.
 Here we always try to sort out as much waste as possible for onward recycling.
-Using conveyor belts and other machinery our trained staff sort the incoming waste into more than 40 different waste fractions: paper, cardbaord, plastic containers & packaging, styrofoam, glass, metal, aluminum, shoes, textiles and many more fractions.
+Using conveyor belts and other machinery our trained staff sort the incoming waste into more than 40 different waste fractions: paper, cardboard, plastic containers & packaging, styrofoam, glass, metal, aluminum, shoes, textiles and many more fractions.
 Most of these materials are then compacted for easier storage and onward transport.

-We take the sorted organic waste to go to our own composting plant.
+We take the sorted organic waste to our own composting plant.
 Plastic containers and packaging go to our own plastic recycling plant.
 We take other materials (paper, metals, glass) to third-party recyclers where they are processed into new raw materials.

 We currently operate three sorting sites where we employ more than 150 staff.

 How we recycle waste